 Due to the colour scheme of pastel purple, legend had it (since debunked) that it was owned by the Aum Shinrikyo cult who were responsible for the gas attacks on the Tokyo subway.
 People used to joke that the special ingredient of the soup stock was the poison gas sarin.
 I think this is what might have shut them down in the end which is a real shame.

 Also a fugu and sushi restaurant in Tokyo where you could have bought a small house for what the bill came to (thanks rich student).

 And an all-you-can-eat churrascaria in Sao Paolo where the menu was a numbered diagram of a cow and they had a traffic light system on the table to tell the waiters if you wanted more or if you’d had enough!

 So glad I’m blogging it all now so I won’t forget where I’ve been.

 Right, need to eat after writing about that tidy lot…

-Please take a little time to tell me about your favourite eateries around the world in the comments section 🙂
+If you’ve read this far, please take a little time to tell me about your favourite places to eat in the comments section 🙂